kaufman-lab/doop/README.md

 This is a minimal example of the DOOP ported to  R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+You can browse the rendered DOOP at https://kaufman-lab.github.io/doop/.